 Additionally, if you are extra stretched for bedroom space, but still hope to use your room as a space to relax during the day, a sofa bed mattress can serve many of the same purposes as a Murphy bed.

-Create Your Own Custom Bed
+Creating Your Own Custom Bed

 The beauty of custom beds is that they can be catered to any individual and feature far more options than what’s on the market.
 If you find yourself sleeping in multiple positions, create a custom hybrid mattress that marries coil and foam materials.